krishnapraveen7/alpha-repos/krishnapraveen7_starred_repos/Shubhamsaboo/awesome-llm-apps/Shubhamsaboo__awesome-llm-apps__README.md

 ### 📰 Multi-Agent AI Researcher
 Use a team of AI agents to research top HackerNews stories and users with GPT-4 to generate blog posts, reports, and social media content on autopilot.

+### 📚 AI Research Agent with Memory
+AI Research Agent that helps user find research papers on Arxiv based on their interests and past interactions with LLMs.
+It maintains a memory of user interests and past interactions using Mem0 and Qdrant.

 ### 📄 Chat with PDF
 Engage in intelligent conversation and question-answering based on the content of your PDF documents.
 Simply upload and start asking questions.